-Explore Explore our 2024-2025 Course Offerings online at http://emilycarrs.ss.yrdsb.ca/ Click on the Guidance link and then on "Course Offerings" followed by "ECSS Course Catalogue and Descriptions" to view a list of all courses offered at ECSS.
-E This link will provide you with an official ministry course description, ministry prerequisite requirements, as well as recommendations and course particulars.
-You will then need to complete the course selection form that has been provided to you.
-Consult С Consult with your parents/guardians, teachers, student services resource teacher, subject specialist, and guidance counsellor.
-Consider your interests, abilities, current performance, and your most recent report card results.
+Explore E Explore our 2025-2026 Course Offerings online by clicking on the Guidance link and then on "Course Offerings" followed by "ECSS Course Catalogue and Descriptions" to view a list of all courses offered at ECSS.
+This link will provide you with an official ministry course description, ministry prerequisite requirements, as well as recommendations and course particulars.
+Complete the course selection form that has been provided to you.
+Consult Consult with your parents/guardians, teachers, student services resource teacher, subject specialist, and guidance counsellor.
+Consider your interests, abilities, С current performance, and your most recent report card results.
 Students who are receiving Student Services support will have their course selections reviewed by their SERT.
-Select S Students entering Grades 9, 10, &amp; 11 will be required to select 8 courses.
+Select S Students entering Grades 9, 10, & 11 will be required to select 8 courses.
 Only those who select after school Repertoire will have 9 courses.
 Students entering Grade 12 may select a minimum of 6 courses as long as they have earned 24 credits.
-Grade 12 students must carry and maintain a minimum of three courses per semester.
+Grade 12 students must carry and maintain a minimum six courses.
 In every grade, students will carefully select two alternate courses.
 Every attempt is made to schedule your preferred courses.
 Your alternate courses may be used in case of scheduling conflicts or cancelled courses.
-Submit Once you have selected the courses you must submit your form online.
-S If you are receiving Student Services support, ensure that your selections reflect the IPRC decisions.
+Submit S Once you have selected the courses you must submit your form online.
+If you are receiving Student Services support, ensure that your selections reflect the IPRC decisions.
 If you are transferring to ECSS from a non-York Region District School Board school, bring your assessments and your current IEP to the registration meeting.